Wednesday, April 8, 2026

 Mouse in the House has a cast of 33, although with doubling you can perform it with as few as 18 actors.
 The play uses only a single living room set and runs about 70 minutes.

-If you'd like to know which Netflix original series inspired Mouse in the House, check out my earlier post about the play here.
-To read a sample from the script or review the ordering information, visit the play's page on the Pioneer website by clicking here.
+If you'd like to know which Netflix original series inspired Mouse in the House, check out my earlier post about the play here (you might be surprised!).
+If you prefer to read a sample from the script or review the ordering information, simply bop on over to the Pioneer website by clicking here.

 The perfect town

-My research into possible settings started with one of the exterminators.
-They're intended to be a legitimate exterminating company named Sheldon's Touchy Feely Pest Control.
-The thing is that they happen to be avid Viking reenactors as well, which explains why they arrive with those aforementioned Norse weapons in hand.
-And that, of course, meant that the play had to take place in the great state of Minnesota.
+The process of choosing the location started with one of the exterminators that were called.
+They're intended to be a legitimate exterminating company with the unlikely name of Sheldon's Touchy Feely Pest Control.
+The thing is that the exterminators happen to be avid Viking reenactors as well, which explains why they arrive with those nasty Norse weapons in hand.

 But which city?
-Well, I wanted the action to be set in a stately Victorian home.
-The place means a lot to Quinn--she grew up there, after all--and it just seemed to be that the home would seem even more meaningful if it had some history and some elegance to it.
+Well, as I said, the story takes place in an old Victorian.
+The home means a lot to Quinn--she grew up there, after all--and I felt it would seem even more meaningful if it had some history and some elegance to it.

 When I Googled a list of Minnesota cities noted for their Victorian homes, the first one that popped up was St. Paul.
-Well, that was just too big.
-This story had to be set in a small town.
+Well, that city is just too big.
+I wanted to set the story in a charming little town.

-The next few places on the list held much more promise: Stillwater, Minnetonka, Rochester.
-But I also needed the town to be quiet.
+The next few places on the list held more promise: Stillwater, Minnetonka, Rochester.
+I suppose any of those would do.
+But I also wanted the town to be quiet.
 Very quiet.
-One of the couples looking to buy the house got themselves into a horribly noisy situation with their current home (think planes, trains, and golf balls) so they're desperate to find a place that's much more peaceful and relaxed (which is what makes the aforementioned havoc even funnier).
+One of the couples looking to buy the house got themselves into a horribly noisy situation with their current home (think planes, trains, and golf balls) so they're desperate to find a place that's way more peaceful and relaxed.

-So I Googled the quietest town in the Gopher State and up popped one place with a very musical, very Minnesota-sounding name: Wabasha.
+So my next step was to Google the quietest town in the Gopher State, and I was pleased that the answer was a place with a very musical, very Minnesota-sounding name: Wabasha.
 This picturesque town of 2500 flannel-wearing souls on the Mississippi River turned out to be perfect.
 The nearest airport is 40 miles away, there's not much train activity (other than the Holiday Train I refer to in the script), and golf courses are minimal.

 It wasn't until later that I learned that the town was also the setting for Grumpy Old Men, the 1993 comedy starring Jack Lemmon and Walter Matthau.
 Which makes me very happy.
 Mouse in the House may not have an all-out brawl on the ice.
-But I hope it will make people laugh as much as that comedy classic.
+But it's got plenty of grumpy characters.